Ileostomy: How it works

 The pouch works by storing the liquid waste, which is drained several times a day using a small silicone tube called a catheter.
 The catheter is inserted through the surgically created opening on the abdomen into the pouch called a stoma.
-The capacity of the internal pouch increases steadily after surgery: from 50ccs, when first constructed, to 600–1000ccs (about one quart) over a period of months, when the pouch fully matures.
+The capacity of the internal pouch increases steadily after surgery: from 50 cm3, when first constructed, to 600–1000 cm3 over a period of months, when the pouch fully matures.

 The opening through which the catheter is introduced into the pouch is called the stoma.
 It is a small, flat, button-hole opening on the abdomen.
 Most patients cover the stoma site with a small pad or bandage to absorb the mucus that accumulates at the opening.
 This mucus formation is natural, and makes insertion of the catheter easier.
 The BCIR requires no external appliance and it can be drained whenever it is convenient.
 Most people report draining the pouch 2–4 times a day, and most times they sleep through the night.
 This can vary depending on what kinds and quantities of food eaten.
 The process of draining the pouch is simple and quickly mastered.
 The stoma has no nerve endings, and inserting the catheter is not painful.
 The process of inserting the catheter and draining the pouch is called intubation and takes just a few minutes.